yoren/gravityflow/readme.txt

 = 1.3.2-dev =

-- Added support for configuring a step to process feeds for the Gravity Forms Capsule CRM Add-On.
-- Added support for configuring a step to process feeds for the Gravity Forms CleverReach Add-On.
-- Added support for configuring a step to process feeds for the Gravity Forms Freshbooks Add-On.
-- Added support for configuring a step to process feeds for the Gravity Forms GetResponse Add-On.
 - Added post action settings to the Approval step if the form has post fields.
 - Added support for a delay offset to the date field option of the schedule step setting.
 - Added support for configuring a step to process feeds for the Gravity Forms Capsule CRM Add-On.